Secure DevOps

 Planning phase

 During the planning phase, the requirements for features are gathered.
 Already in this phase, we identify changes that need special security considerations.
-Typical this is done as part of grooming.
-We mark our security-related features and bugs to a specific label.
-Details of security-related issues are in many cases kept out of GitHub.
+Typically this is done as part of grooming to reach Definition of Ready.

 Code phase